MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 ## Entity

 An entity in Customer Insights contains activity data.
 For example, the *UnifiedActivity* entity contains data for a specific activity.
 The entity that you choose as your primary entity serves as the basis for your unified profiles dataset.

+## Prediction

+Predictions help you better understand what customers are interested in purchasing.
+They can also help organizations improve business revenue and build customer loyalty through personalization and engagement.
+For example, using your own data, you can create predictions for what products your customers are likely to purchase in the future.

+## Relationships

+Relationships connect entities to define a graph of your data when entities share a common identifier, or a foreign key.
+You can reference foreign keys from one entity to another.
+Relationship-connected entities enable you to define segments and measures based on multiple data sources.

+## Segment

+A segment is a set of specific demographic characteristics (such as defined by age, gender, location, and so on).
+For example, you can map fields from your unified customer entity to define the demographic segment you want the system to use for enriching your customer data.

+## Unification (of data)

+The data unification process lets you unify once-disparate data sources into a single master dataset that provides a unified view of your customers.
+After setting up data sources, you can unify the data in three mandatory steps: Map, Match,and Merge.

+## Engagement insights

+### Base event

+A base event is a set of data representing activity on a website, such as a page view or click.
+See also *refined event*.

+### Custom model

+Custom models let you create and manage workflows based on Azure Machine Learning models.

+## Dimensions

+Dimensions are attributes of events that can describe, filter, or group data.
+For example, you can select *operating system (OS)*, *browser*, or *page name* as a dimension in a report.
+See also *attribute* and *event*.

 ## Environment